 My name is Xavier Devroey.
 I am a postdoctoral researcher at the Software Engineering Research Group (SERG) of the Delft University of Technology.
 I am currently involved in the Big Software on the Run 3TU project (BSR), aiming at developing novel techniques and tools to analyze software systems in vivo, and the Software Testing Amplification European project (STAMP), aiming at bringing test automation and amplification to the DevOps world.

-ICSE 2018 (05/2018): Attending the 40th International Conference on Software Engineering (ICSE ‘18’), in Gothenburg, Sweden.
+ICSE 2019 (05/2019): Attending the 41th International Conference on Software Engineering (ICSE ‘19), in Montreal, Canada.